 - You will be told how to care for your child's dressing.
-An ointment may be prescribed for you to use with the dressing. - Your child will be restricted from bathing for several days after surgery. - Your surgeon will determine when your child may resume normal activities.
+An ointment may be prescribed for you to use with the dressing. - Your child may be restricted from bathing for several days after surgery. - Your doctor will tell you when your child may resume normal activities.

-- Your child may begin to eat and drink a little at a time and resume normal eating and drinking as long as he or she is feeling well. - If you notice a fever higher than 101.4°F, bleeding or foul smelling drainage from the area around the incision, call the doctor who did the surgery right away.
+If you notice a fever higher than 101.4°F, bleeding or foul smelling drainage from the area around the incision, call the doctor who did the surgery right away.